Theo2co/adanalysts-template-website/storydata.md

       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
         And the robustness checks tell us <em>why</em> we shouldn’t oversell it.
-        Changing the measurement of negativity can change the estimate— which means the conclusion is highly sensitive to how hostility is encoded.
+        Changing the measurement of negativity can change the estimate - which means the conclusion is highly sensitive to how hostility is encoded.
       </p>
     </div>